Mrs K Henwood

 Finance & General Purposes Committee

-Mrs Katherine Henwood has been a Governor at Our Lady of Sion School since 2004.
+Mrs Katherine Henwood has been a Governor at Our Lady of Sion School since 2004 (and was previously Vice Chair).
 She is a qualified Solicitor and has 3 children.
 She attended Our Lady of Sion School from 1968 – 1981 and was Head Girl in her final year before going to University College London to complete an honours degree in Maths.
 She then went to the College of Law in Chancery Lane, London to train as a Solicitor and worked for the solicitors firm Bolton and Lowe in the Temple, London before returning to live in Worthing.

 Mrs P Akyol